MattKevan/kevan-11ty/src/articles/2018-09-24-can-an-artificial-intelligence-be-unreasonable.md

 I tried running the training locally on my laptop, setting the training to three epochs.
 This took ages – around an hour for each epoch – and didn't give particularly good results.

-For the next attempt, I discovered it was possible to run the training with [Google's Colaboratory](https://drive.google.com/file/d/1mMKGnVxirJnqDViH7BDJxFqWrsXlPSoK/view), basically Google Docs for code.
-With Colaboratory it took about 45 minutes to run 10 epochs.
+For the next attempt I used [Google Colab](https://drive.google.com/file/d/1mMKGnVxirJnqDViH7BDJxFqWrsXlPSoK/view), basically Google Docs for code.
+With Colab it took about 45 minutes to run 10 epochs.
 Apparently Google's servers are faster than a three-year-old MacBook Pro.
+Who knew?

 Once done, I downloaded the trained models to run locally.